msantos/libproxyproto/README.md

 # NAME

-libproxyproto - LD\_PRELOAD library for adding support for proxy protocol v2
+libproxyproto - LD\_PRELOAD library for adding support for proxy protocol v1 and v2

 # SYNOPSIS